 - Remove all of the line from the reel

-- Take the end of the line which was previously the end which the rig was attached to and attach this to the reel.
+- Take the end of the line which was previously the end which the rig/lure was attached to and attach this to the reel.

 - Wind all of the line back onto the reel

-If this is done the worn and used end of the line will now be safely attached to the reel (and is unlikely to be used), while the unused line which was previously stored on the reel will now be getting used.
+If this is done the worn and used end of the line will now be safely attached to the reel (and will not be used if there is a sufficient amount of braid on the spool), while the unused line which was previously stored on the reel will now be getting used.
 This is an effective way to effectively double the life of expensive braided line.